anynines/react-boilerplate/README.md

 ## Cloud Foundry Deployment

-You can deploy your react-boilerplate on the [Cloud Foundry Platform](https://www.cloudfoundry.org/) [anynines](https://paas.anynines.com/).
-For a Cloud Foundry deployment you need to install the Cloud [Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
+You can deploy your react-boilerplate on any [Cloud Foundry Platform](https://www.cloudfoundry.org/) like [anynines](https://paas.anynines.com/).
+For a Cloud Foundry deployment you need to install the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

 Specify your Cloud Foundry API endpoint and authenticate with your account.